Y’know: Reflections on AI, Life, and Art

 Sometimes I feel like I’m part of the Zeitgeist.
-It’s that lived experience of being in the right place at the right time talking to the right people.
+It’s that lived experience of being in the right place at the right time, talking to the right people.
 Upon reflection, and over the past few weeks, it became apparent that this might always have been true.
 Not just for me, but for all of us.
 Ain’t that the weirdest!

 Let me name a few truths that have become super-apparent recently.